talentprotocol/creator-score-miniapp/planning/coding-principles.md

 - **Development Mode:** Environment variable `NEXT_PUBLIC_DEV_MODE=true` bypasses authentication flows and returns hardcoded wallet address for rapid UI development without authentication delays.
 - **Shared Utilities:** All user lookups and profile loads go through a single resolver that abstracts away the identifier type (Farcaster, GitHub, wallet, Talent UUID).
 Common logic is extracted into shared services for maintainability and testability.
 - **Leaderboard UX:** The current user is always pinned to the top of the leaderboard.
 Special badges (e.g., "New Builder", "Hall of Fame") can be used to highlight user status and achievements.
-- **Advanced Search Callout:** The search page includes a blue callout for advanced search, linking to Talent Index.
+- **Advanced Search Callout:** The explore page includes a blue callout for advanced search, linking to Talent Index.
 - **Documentation:** All unique or opinionated decisions are documented for clarity; best practices are referenced but not over-explained.
 // - **Profile Modal:** Viewing another user's profile (from Search or Leaderboard) opens a modal overlay (bottom sheet on mobile, dialog on desktop) rather than navigating away from the current context.